Quasi-Monte Carlo time-splitting methods for the Schr\"odinger equation with Gaussian random potential

 where $\psi_{\mathrm{in}}$ represents a prescribed (deterministic) initial wave and $\bT$ is the one-dimensional torus (periodic boundary).
-The torus domain serves as a valid approximation of the whole space problem when the initial localized wave is yet to reach the boundary and the one-space-dimensional setup here is mainly for simplicity of illustration.
+The torus domain serves as a valid approximation of the whole space problem when the initial localized wave is yet to reach the boundary.